-Don’t forget to go broader.
+Don’t forget to go broad.
 What are the problems in the niche?
 What are the problems the product will solve?
 What challenges does it help with?
 What are the benefits it provides?

-Sellers should look to see what auto populates on Google or YouTube as they type in certain keywords.
+Look to see what auto-populates on Google or YouTube as you type in certain keywords.

-Sellers should look at different videos in their niche that are already getting a lot of views or engagement.
+Check out different videos in your niche that are already getting a lot of views or engagement.
 Read the comments to see what people are talking about.

 What content topics are working for other sellers in this niche?
 What content is getting a lot of user engagement?
-Figure this out and a seller can then create their own content around the topic.
+Figure this out and you can then create your own content around the topic.

-After research is done, attract people with an interest in the niche by giving them quality content that actually helps them.
-Give them what they want so they build trust with the brand.
+After doing your research, attract people with an interest in your niche by giving them quality content that actually helps them.
+Give them what they want so they build trust with your brand.
 Promote the product to them.
-Once there is a system in place that is successful, do it over and over again to get free traffic to Amazon and increase sales in your Amazon marketplace.
+Once you have a successful system in place, do it over and over again to get free traffic to Amazon and increase sales in your Amazon marketplace.